OkaviDaniel/ex2/README.md

 getNode (int key)-
-Returns the vertex with the ID, otherwise returns null.

-getEdge (int src, int dest)-
+Returns the vertex with the ID, otherwise returns null. getEdge (int src, int dest)-
-Returns the edge (src,dest), null if none.

-addNode (node_data n)-
+Returns the edge (src,dest), null if none addNode (node_data n)-
-Adds a new node to the graph with the given node_data.

-connect (int src, int dest, double w)-
+Adds a new node to the graph with the given node_data. connect (int src, int dest, double w)-
-Connects an edge with weight w between node src to node dest.
+Connects an edge with weight w between node src to node dest. getV ()-

-getV ()-
-Returns a pointer for the collection representing all the nodes in the graph.

-getE (int node_id)-
+Returns a pointer for the collection representing all the nodes in the graph. getE (int node_id)-
-Returns a pointer for the collection representing all the edges getting out of the given node.

-removeNode (int key)-
+Returns a pointer for the collection representing all the edges getting out of the given node. removeNode (int key)-
-Deletes the node from the graph and removes all edges which starts or ends at this node.

-removeEdge (int src, int dest)-
+Deletes the node from the graph and removes all edges which starts or ends at this node. removeEdge (int src, int dest)-
-Deletes the edge from the graph.
+Deletes the edge from the graph. nodeSize ()-

-nodeSize ()-
-Returns the number of vertices (nodes) in the graph.
+Returns the number of vertices (nodes) in the graph. edgeSize ()-

-edgeSize ()-
-Returns the number of edges (assume directional graph).
+Returns the number of edges (assume directional graph). getMC ()-

-getMC ()-
 Returns the Mode Count - for testing changes in the graph